 The cross-legged end table is a casual, cottage design that can look great.
-However, as with most cross-leg designs, they aren’t as sturdy as 4 legs.
+However, as with most cross-leg designs, they aren’t as sturdy as four legs.

 E. End Table Features

-As if the above weren’t enough to make deciding not so easy, there are several other features you must consider before making your choice.
-Yes, end tables can and do have features.
-While some are very, very simple in design and functionality, others offer more functionality.
+There are several other features you should consider a decision.
+While some are very simple in design and functionality, others offer more functionality.